ISA or pension – which should I take first?

 Although ISAs don’t provide tax relief on contributions, withdrawals are completely tax free*.
 Personal pension contributions benefit from income tax relief, but when you come to draw an income from the pension, usually only 25% can be taken tax free and the rest is taxed at your marginal rate of income tax.

-Another key difference between ISAs and pensions is the way they’re treated for inheritance tax (IHT) purpose upon death.
+Under the current rules, another key difference between ISAs and pensions is the way they’re treated for IHT purposes upon death.
 While your spouse or civil partner can inherit the value of your ISAs and maintain the tax benefits, the values will be included in your estate for IHT purposes.
-Pensions usually sit outside your estate, which means they can be passed on to any beneficiaries free of IHT.
+Pensions currently usually sit outside your estate, which means they can be passed on to any beneficiaries free of IHT.
+However, the chancellor announced in the 2024 Autumn Budget that unused pension funds and death benefits will be subject to IHT from 2027.

-The theory is that by drawing money from ISAs first, you’ll benefit from more tax-efficient retirement income and pass on a bigger pot of money to your loved ones.
+The theory is that by drawing money from ISAs first, you’ll benefit from more tax-efficient retirement income and, currently, pass on a bigger pot of money to your loved ones.
+The changing rules around IHT and pensions could potentially have an impact your retirement and succession plans, so you may wish to speak to a financial or tax adviser.

 The role of the personal allowance